 Many businesses, civic groups and volunteers make this event a positively memorable experience for all participants.
 Incredible help comes from many volunteers and businesses in and around Revelstoke.
 Our sponsors appreciate your support.

 There are many lodging and dining facilities in Revelstoke.
 Please support our sponsors.
 Be aware that there are no services on highway 23 north of Revelstoke (gas, food or lodging) and that the start line at Mica Creek is a 147 km (2 hour) drive from Revelstoke.

 Developed camping sites on highway 23 along our canoe route include Martha Creek Provincial Park – 46 sites (for reservations www.discovercamping.ca or 800-689-9025), and the following non-reservable recreation sites (www.sitesandtrailsbc.ca): Wadey (LaForme) – 30 sites, Carnes Creek – 33 sites and Downie Creek – 22 sites.

 We are offering a pre-race pasta dinner with meat balls, salad, garlic toast and dessert at the Powder Springs Motel (Last Drop Pub), 200 3rd St. West, Revelstoke on Thursday evening for $21 per person tax and tip included.
 Reserve on the registration form.
 A nice way to meet other paddlers.

 A free (to competitors and volunteers) post-race BBQ will be served at the finish line (5-mile boat launch) between 12:30 pm and 4:00 pm on Sunday with the awards ceremony.
 A limited number of extra tickets will be available for sale at the BBQ.

 AWARDS PRESENTATION AND FESTIVITIES:

-Awards will be presented to the top three finishers in all competitive classes (both categories and all options) at the awards ceremony and post race BBQ as soon as the results are in.
-All paddlers completing all three days of the event are eligible for a distance pin.
-Paddlers completing 5 years together in the same boat class will receive a special permanent boat number.
+Awards will be presented to the top three finishers in all competitive classes (both categories and all options) at the awards ceremony and post race BBQ as soon as all boats are in.
+All paddlers completing all three days of the event in category 1 are eligible for a distance pin.
 There will also be some special awards, music and other festivities.